nicolaiarocci/nicolaiarocci.com/content/post/csharp12-primary-constructor-notes.md

 ---
 I wrapped up my C# 12 session at the [ABP Dotnet Conference 2024](https://abp.io/conference/2024), and I wanted to share the take-home points, at least about the most relevant features in this language version.
 Posting the slides made no sense as they were minimal; all the content was packed in the live demo.

-In a follow-up post, I plan to address Collection Expressions and maybe "type any aliases"; this is about Primary Constructors.
+In a follow-up post, I plan to address Collection Expressions ([done](/csharp-collection-expressions)) and maybe "type any aliases"; this is about Primary Constructors.

 - We can now add a list of parameters to a struct or class declaration.
 This way, we avoid writing an explicit constructor method, sparing us some boilerplate code.

-- What I refer to as 'Primary parameters' are unique in that they are in scope throughout the type definition; this means they can be used anywhere within the type.
+- What I refer to as 'primary parameters' are unique in that they are in scope throughout the type definition; this means they can be used anywhere within the type.

 ```cs